Beau-Coup/phys-hackathon-2020/readme.md

 The model is governed by Laplace's equation, and the diffusion equation.
 The magnitude of these effects os governed by the aforementioned constants.

+3- basic_ray_tracer.py
+Real-time raytracing the snowflakes generated using the Monte Carlo simulation.
+This is entirely in python.

 ## The Reiter method
 The second method we tried uses cellular automata to generate snowflakes.
 This model is deterministic, which means it produces slightly less visually interesting.